 Another sweetener found in many sodas, chewing gums and more.
 It is 200 times more sweet that normal sugar!
 Stay away from it!

 Other additives are Sodium Benzoate, BHA and BHT, Sulfur Dioxide, Propylparaben.

-All the above have been linked with various health issues such as obesity, diabetes and linking to several cancer types.
-This is because
+All the above have been linked with various heath issues such as obesity, diabetes and also to several cancer types.
+This is because processed food